meleu/meleudotdev/notes/exercism-config-for-ruby.md

 ---
 # Exercism Configuration to practice Ruby

-An attempt to provide instructions for those who want to practice Ruby right after finishing the Le Wagon's Full-Stack Web Development bootcamp.
+This is an attempt to provide instructions for those who want to keep practicing Ruby right after finishing the Le Wagon's Full-Stack Web Development bootcamp.

 Website: <https://exercism.org>

 ## Create an account